Morphology: Greek and Latin Roots Overview E-Learning Training

 Approximately 65% of all reading at the middle school level and above comes from the Greek and Latin layers of language.
 Learn engaging multisensory strategies to enhance reading, writing, spelling and fluency while expanding vocabulary, spelling, comprehension and preparedness for state standardized tests as well as the ACT and SAT.
-This workshop coupled with the Syllabication Strategies workshop (below) provides teachers of struggling middle and high school readers with powerful intervention tools to meet a variety of needs.

 This workshop coupled with the Unlocking Unfamiliar Words workshop provides teachers of struggling middle and high school readers with powerful intervention tools to meet a variety of needs.

-E-Learning Class Hours: 3
+E-Learning Course Hours: 3